Which of the Following Statements About Hearing Protection are True?

 4. Limit time lost through ear injury

-5. Reduce workers turn-over; employee with a damage hearing capacity cannot work in some areas within the organization.
+5. Reduce workers’ turnover; employees with damaged hearing capacity cannot work in some areas within the organization.

 3 Types of Hearing Protection

-There are majorly 3 types of hearing protection available, there are;
+There are three majorly 3 types of hearing protection available there are;

-Earplugs are inserted in the ear canal.
+1. Earplugs: Earplugs are inserted into the ear canal.
 They may be pre-molded (preformed), moldable, rolldown foam, push-to-fit, or custom molded.
-Disposable, reusable and custom earplugs are available.
+Disposable, reusable, and custom earplugs are available.

-This consist of two earplugs held over the ends of the ear canal by a rigid headband.
-They consist of soft tips that are held in place by a light-weight band.
+2. Semi-insert Earplugs: This consists of two earplugs held over the ends of the ear canal by a rigid headband.
+They consist of soft tips that are held in place by a lightweight band.
 They can be removed and replaced quickly and easily.
 They are not generally recommended because they tend not to provide adequate protection.

-The earmuff consist of sound-attenuating material and soft ear cushions that fit around the ear and hard outer cups.
+3. Earmuffs: The earmuffs consist of sound-attenuating material and soft ear cushions that fit around the ear and hard outer cups.
 They are held together by a headband.
-One of its limitation is that it is less portable, heavier and may interfere with the wearing of safety or prescription glasses.
+One of its limitations is that it is less portable, heavier, and may interfere with the wearing of safety or prescription glasses.

 Which of the Following Statements About Hearing Protection are True